mhusm/maps-boilerplate-2018/setup.md

 * Install Node.js from [https://nodejs.org/en/](https://nodejs.org/en/)
 * If you have it installed already, check the version in the command line: $ node -v
-* Make sure you have at least version 8.x, if not update.
+* Make sure you have at least version 8.11, if not update.

 ## Creating a Vue.js project

+We are going to use the [Vue Command Line Interface (CLI)](https://cli.vuejs.org/guide/creating-a-project.html#vue-create).
-Run the following commands in the command line a location where you want your project to be.
+Run the following commands in the command line.
 * $ npm install -g @vue/cli
-* $ vue init webpack-simple my-project
+* $ vue ui
-* $ cd my-project
+* In the UI choose a name and a location for the project.
+* Choose manual presets.
+* In addition to the defaults, also add the Router and CSS Preprocessors
+* Pick Sass and ESlint + Prettier options

+## Using the Vue CLI service

+Dev server with Hot-Module-Replacement (HMR)
-* $ npm install
+* $ npm run serve

+Build production ready bundle
-* $ npm run dev
+* $ npm run build

+## Setting up your IDE
+* Install [Visual Studio Code](https://code.visualstudio.com/) or use your favourite IDE
+* Install a Vue.js Plugin

+## Creating a simple HTTP-Server for the deploymet